Bringing Vintage Aircraft to Life since 2010

 29th July 1940

-Royal Navy ships are to stop daylight movements in the Straits of Dover under new Admiralty orders.
+Royal Navy ships are to stop daylight movements in the Strait of Dover under new Admiralty orders.

 Daily losses